Test-Science/test-science-document-library/content/post/2022-predicting-trust-in-automated-systems-an-application-of-toast/index.md

 Following Wojton's research on the Trust of Automated Systems Test (TOAST), which is designed to measure how much a human trusts an automated system, we aimed to determine how well this scale performs when not used in a military context.
 We found that participants who used a poorly performing automated system trusted the system less than expected when using that system on a case by case basis, however, those who used a high performing system trusted the system the same as they expected.
 Additionally, both participants who used the poorly performing system and those who used the high performing system lost a significant amount of trust after using the system on a group case basis.
 These results indicate that having a high performance system is important for trust, but only when the user has the ability to decide to trust or distrust the system on a case-by-case basis.

 #### Suggested Citation
 > Porter, Daniel J, and Caitlan A Fealing.
-“Predicting Trust in Automated Systems – An Application of TOAST.”
-Institute for Defense Analyses IDA Document NS D-33188 (July 2022).
+Predicting Trust in Automated Systems – An Application of TOAST.
+IDA Document NS D-33188.
+Alexandria, VA: Institute for Defense Analyses, 2022.

 #### Slides {{< pdfReader "slides.pdf" >}}